Best-forever-003/BASIC-CODING-INTERVIEW-QUESTIONS/README.md

 Reference behaves like a temporary variable.
 It is necessary to initialize the variable at the time of declaration.

 The pointer is a variable which stores the address of a variable.
 It is not necessary to initialize the variable at the time of declaration.

+# QUESTIONS I FACED IN INTERVIEWS (TECHNICAL)

+<b> 1.
+Difference between logical and bitwise? </b>

+Logical works on boolean expressions alone and returns boolean whereas bitwise works on integers.

+<b> 2.
+Dot operator? </b>

+(dot) operator is used to access class, structure, or union members.

+<b> 3.
+Typecasting </b>

+Typecasting is converting one data type into another one.
+It is also called as data conversion or type conversion in C language.

+<b> 4.
+Lists and Tuple </b>

+Lists mutable and Tuples are immutable

+<b> 5.
+While or do while </b>

+While loop checks the condition first and then executes the statement(s), whereas do while loop will execute the statement(s) at least once, then the condition is checked.